CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 CV

-Press the ENTER button again to leave the port selection; the angled bracket will disappear
+Press the ENTER button again to leave the port selection; the angle bracket will disappear

 TYPE 3